mesafoundation/mesa/src/README.md

 }
 ```

-*Once client implementations are created, we don't recommend interfacing with Mesa using custom-built clients utilising WebSocket frameworks.*
+*Once client implementations are created, we don't recommend interfacing with Mesa using custom-built clients utilising WebSocket frameworks*

 ## Questions / Issues
-If you have an issues with `@cryb/mesa`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support.
+If you have an issues with `@cryb/mesa`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support